 - Energy Performance Certificate (EPC) — you must purchase this before placing the property on the market.
 Most estate agents will offer you an EPC.

 - Fittings and contents (TA10) form —- the seller must detail what fixtures and fittings to include in the sale and what they will be taking with them.

 - Information about your mortgage — your solicitor will need to know who the lender is and what the outstanding balance is

-- Instruct a conveyancing solicitor.
-Your solicitor will manage all the legality of the house sale.
-As with an estate agent, a badly chosen solicitor can result in delays, so choose with care.
+Your solicitor will manage all the legalities of the house sale.
+As with an estate agent, a badly chosen solicitor can result in delays, so do your research.
 You should instruct a solicitor as soon as you have accepted an offer.
-Fees will vary, but the cheapest solicitor is not always the best option.
+Fees will vary, but the cheapest solicitor is not always the most sensible option.
 Word-of-mouth recommendations tend to be the best way to go.

-- Offer, exchange and completion.
-Once you have an offer you’re happy with, formally accept it via your estate agent (if using one).
+Once you have an offer you’re happy with, formally accept it via your estate agent (if you’re using one).
 Either party can change their mind up to the point of exchange when the transaction becomes legally binding.

-Any negotiations on price, fixtures included, exchange and completion dates or other matters must be completed before exchange occurs.
+Any negotiations on price, fixtures included in the sale, exchange and completion dates or other matters must be completed before the exchange of contracts occurs.
 Once contracts are exchanged, completion typically takes place in seven to 28 days.
 Completion will be handled entirely by the solicitors.
 Your solicitor will also pay off any outstanding mortgage fees as soon as completion has occurred.